Planning a trip to Budapest? We share the top things to do in Budapest, Hungary, including food in Budapest & Budapest nightlife.

 Budapest is the hills of Buda and the streets of Pest connected by the Danube river.
-Be it’s thermal baths or historical museums, neo-Gothic architecture or medieval sculptures, Budapest is a traveller’s paradise for its versatility.
+Be it’s thermal baths or historical museums, neo-Gothic architecture or medieval sculptures, Budapest is a traveller’s paradise and makes for the perfect destination to begin tour Eastern Europe itinerary.
 In this article, let us take a look at some of the best things to do in Budapest.

 Buda Castle was where the Hungarian Kings once lived.
-It was built in the 13th century, and is situated on top of the Castle Hill.
+It was built in the 13th century and is situated on top of Castle Hill.
 From the terrace of the castle, you get to see sweeping views of the Chain Bridge, the Pest city, and the Hungarian Parliament.

-The castle is a must visit for history and art lovers; it is home to the Castle/History Museum, the National Gallery of Hungary, and the Széchenyi Library.
-The art in these museums range from all times, with ancient art from the Roman times.
+The castle is a must-visit for history and art lovers; it is home to the Castle/History Museum, the National Gallery of Hungary, and the Széchenyi Library.
+The art in these museums ranges from all times, with ancient art from Roman times.

-The Chain Bridge is 1250 feet long and is a favorite place for walking, biking and riding.
-It’s an iconic bridge which is a great place for photography, and is usually flocked by tourists.
+The Chain Bridge is 1250 feet long and is a favorite place for walking, biking, and riding.
+It’s an iconic bridge that is a great place for photography and is usually flocked by tourists.

 The bridge is especially pretty at night, with the lighting that lits up the bridge and its surroundings.
-The lights also reflect on the banks of the river Danuke, which adds on to the beauty of the place.
+The lights also reflect on the banks of the River Danube, which adds to the beauty of the place.
 You also get views of the Buda Castle and the Hungarian Parliament from the Chain Bridge.
 The Chain Bridge is easily accessible through bus and tram, for the ease of tourists.

 The iconic building is also accompanied by many cafes and restaurants that you can treat yourself to, during your trip there.

-There are plenty of options for bike rentals in the city, in every sightseeing route.
-Be it be a ride along the Danube river banks, or the busy streets of Pest or Buda, touring the city by bike is a great experience.
+There are plenty of options for bike rentals in the city, on every sightseeing route.
+Be it a ride along the Danube river banks, or the busy streets of Pest or Buda, touring the city by bike is a great experience.

 Enjoy a thermal bath